tsackton/taelgarverse/docs/gazetteer/northwest-coast/mawar-confederacy/north-cliffs.md

 </div>

 The North Cliffs are the coastal cliffs across [Hamri](<hamri.md>)'s sheltered bay from the port itself.
-While the closest section of the cliffs lies near Hamri, and are closely tied to the history of [ocean watchers](<../../../groups/society-of-ocean-watchers.md>) in Hamri, the cliffs are not part of the town proper, and attract squatters, loners, and outcasts.
+While the closest section of the cliffs lies near Hamri and is closely tied to the history of [ocean watchers](<../../../groups/society-of-ocean-watchers.md>) in Hamri, the cliffs are not part of the town proper, and attract squatters, loners, and outcasts.

 The bluff above the cliffs is dotted with old seawatch towers, mostly now abandoned, while the occasional sea cave cuts into the cliffs below.
 Perhaps the best-known site in the cliffs is the [Shrine to Guzo the Mariner](<shrine-to-guzo-the-mariner.md>), an old sea-cave shrine near the further tower from Hamri, to the northwest.
 ## Airion's Tower